kirchnerm/TheGreenTeaMachine/README.md

 Arduino powered GreenTeaMachine.

 ## Motivation
-Japanese greentea needs special temperatures for best taste.
+Japanese green tea needs special temperatures for best taste.

 ## How does this work
 The TheGreenTeaMachine monitors the temperature of the water and buzzers when the selected temperature is given.